Shareholder Fights: The Power of the Courts to Resolve

 In addition to or in the alternative of appointing a provisional director(s), a court may also appoint a custodian for the corporation, if such an appointment is in the best interests of the corporation and its shareholders.
 A corporate custodian has the same powers as the board of directors and officers to the extent necessary to manage the affairs of the corporation.
 The custodian’s appointment will remain in effect until removed by an order of the court, or by the vote or written consent of a majority of the shareholders entitled to elect directors.

-Provisional directors and custodians may be appointed, for example, when the shareholders are so divided that, they fail to elect successors to the Board of Directors as their terms expire.
-They also may be appointed when the directors of the corporation, or the person or persons having management authority on the board, are unable for a multitude of reasons from acting on one or more important matters respecting the corporation’s affairs.
-A provisional director or custodian can be appointed in situations when the Board of Directors or those in control of a corporation, have mismanaged the corporation, abused their authority or have otherwise acted oppressively or unfairly toward one or more minority shareholders in their capacities as shareholders, directors, officers, or employees.
+Provisional directors and custodians may be appointed, for example, when the shareholders are so divided that they fail to elect successors to the Board of Directors as their terms expire.
+They may also be appointed when the directors of the corporation, or the person or persons having management authority on the board, are unable, for a multitude of reasons, to act on one or more important matters respecting the corporation’s affairs.
+A provisional director or custodian can be appointed when the Board of Directors or those in control of a corporation have mismanaged the corporation, abused their authority, or otherwise acted oppressively or unfairly toward one or more minority shareholders in their capacities as shareholders, directors, officers, or employees.

 Fredrick P. Niemann Esq.

 Provisional directors or custodians cannot be shareholders or creditors of the corporation.
-They are obligated to report to the court from time to time concerning the functioning of the corporation and the status of the corporation’s business.
-Custodians or provisional directors can in addition file their recommendations to the court as to the appropriate decision to be made on whatever corporate matter is at issue that necessitated the appointment of the provisional director or custodian.
+They are obligated to report to the court from time to time on the corporation’s operations and the status of its business.
+Custodians or provisional directors can, in addition, file their recommendations to the court as to the appropriate decision to be made on whatever corporate matter is at issue that necessitated the appointment of the provisional director or custodian.

 Not sure what remedies are the best for you and/or the corporation during a time of turmoil and dispute?
-Then contact me personally today to discuss your shareholder and corporate matter.
-I am easy to talk to, very approachable and can offer you practical, legal ways to handle your concerns.
-You can reach me toll-free at (855) 376-5291 or email me at fniemann@hnalwfirm.com.
+Then contact me personally today to discuss your shareholder corporate matter.
+I am easy to talk to, very approachable, and can offer you practical, legal ways to handle your concerns.
+You can reach me at (732) 863-9900 or email me at fniemann@hnalwfirm.com.